webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 #### Magic Cookie
 The fixed value `0x2112A442`, it helps distinguish STUN traffic from other protocols.

-#### Translation ID
+#### Transaction ID
 96-bit identifier that uniquely identifies a request/response.
-You use this to make sure the STUN server is respond to your request.
+This helps you pair up your requests and responses.

 #### Data
 Data will contain a list of STUN attributes.
 A STUN Attribute has the following structure.